Laura Aguilar: Biography

-Aguilar's works have appeared in more than 50 national and international exhibitions, including the 1993 Venice Biennial, Italy; the Los Angeles City Hall Bridge Gallery, the Los Angeles Contemporary Exhibitions (LACE), the Los Angeles Photography Center, the Women's Center Gallery at the University of California in Santa Barbara, and Artpace’s exhibit Visibilities: Intrepid Women of Artpace.
+Aguilar's works have appeared in more than 50 national and international exhibitions, including the 1993 Venice Biennial, Italy; the Los Angeles City Hall Bridge Gallery, the Los Angeles Contemporary Exhibitions (LACE), the Los Angeles Photography Center, the Women's Center Gallery at the University of California in Santa Barbara, and Artpace's exhibit Visibilities: Intrepid Women of Artpace.
 She was a 2000 recipient of an Anonymous Was A Woman Award and the James D. Phelan Award in photography in 1995.

 She had her first retrospective at the Vincent Price Art Museum at East Los Angeles College as part of the Pacific Standard Time LA/LA series of exhibitions in 2017–18.
 The exhibition also made stops in Miami, FL at the Frost Art Museum and the National Museum of Mexican Art in Chicago, IL.
 It opened at the Leslie-Lohman Museum of Art in New York in spring 2021.

+In 2024, Aguilar's work was include in Xican-a.o.x.
+Body a comprehensive group exhibition narrating stories about Chicago experience and art histories, spanning works from the 1960s to the present day and showcasing a myriad of artistic languages.
+The show traveled from the Cheech Marin Center for Chicano Art & Culture at the Riverside Art Museum, California, to the Pérez Art Museum Miami, Florida.
+An accompanying publication was released by The University of Chicago Press.